Our history

 2004

-July 10, 2004: The "Festival de L’Espoir" organized in Kibuye/Rwanda and involving young people for Africa’s Great Lakes Region marks the 10th commemoration of the Rwandan genocide.
+July 7, 2004: The "Festival de L’Espoir" organized in Kibuye/Rwanda and involving young people from Africa’s Great Lakes Region marks the 10th commemoration of the Rwandan genocide.
 In the course of the festival a group of participants creates the German-Rwandan initiative "Memos".

 November 25 – December 10, 2004: Under the title "Remembering, Learning, and Commemorating in Germany and Rwanda – 44/94/04" Memos organizes a study trip to Berlin, Buchenwald and Nuremberg funded by "Zivik", a programme of IFA, Institut für Auslandsbeziehungen.